 Today, there are an estimated 300-million pages of porn on the Internet.
 According to Google, this is 7% of the 3.3 billion pages on the web.
 Most Internet users have viewed pornography—often by accident when a site shows up in their e-mail or in unrelated Internet searches.

 Although there are more opinions than facts in this area right now, many observers feel that Internet porn has had a negative effect on relationships.

 At the 2003 meeting of the Academy of Matrimonial Lawyers the majority of the lawyers said that Internet porn had played a significant role in divorce.
 "Sexting" and carrying on "relationships" via social networks have also reportedly been a factor in divorce.

 However, according to a 2002 survey of more than 7,000 adults, two-thirds of the respondents who say they regularly visit porn sites report it has not affected their relationships.

-As in the case of pre-Internet pornography, it appears that people who have grown up with distorted or repressed sexual views, which, includes a significant, but decreasing segment of the U.S. population, have the most problems with, and objections to, pornography.
+It appears that people who have grown up with distorted or repressed sexual views, which, includes a significant, but decreasing segment of the U.S. population, have the most problems with, and objections to, pornography.